mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 ### Frames

-So to enable 'unwinding' of native code or more strictly the transitions 'into' and 'out of' native code, the CLR uses a mechanism of `Frames`, which are defined in the source code [here](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/frames.h#L7-L143).
+To enable 'unwinding' of native code or more strictly the transitions 'into' and 'out of' native code, the CLR uses a mechanism of `Frames`, which are defined in the source code [here](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/frames.h#L7-L143).
 These frames are arranged into a hierachy and there is one type of `Frame` for each scenario, for more info on these individual `Frames` take a look at the excellent source-code comments [here](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/frames.h#L145-L195).

 - **Frame** (abstract/base class)
   - **GCFrame**